danknooob/SqlCrud.Net/README.md

 - ✅ **View Fixes**: Resolved CreateHeadphones and other create endpoints
 - ✅ **Generic Views**: Implemented CreateAbstractProduct view for all product types
 - ✅ **Category Management**: Enhanced category selection and management interface
-- ✅ **Product Types**: Added specialized creation for Electronics and Furniture products
+- ✅ **Product Types**: Added specialized creation for Electronics, Furniture, and Automobile products
+- ✅ **Automobile Features**: Added cars, trucks, and bikes with Abstract Factory Pattern
 - ✅ **Port Configuration**: Updated to use port 50001 for HTTP and 7000 for HTTPS

 ### Bug Fixes